US schools start planning for possible spread of coronavirus

 Districts have been rushing to update emergency plans this week after federal officials warned that the virus, which started in China, is almost certain to begin spreading in the U.S. Many are preparing for possible school closures that could stretch weeks or longer, even as they work to tamp down panic among students, parents and teachers.

-President Donald Trump has worked to minimize fears about the virus, but on Wednesday he also recommended that schools to start planning for arrival of the COVID-19 virus “just in case.”
+President Donald Trump has sought to minimize fears but told schools this week to plan for arrival of the COVID-19 virus “just in case.”
+Asked if there is any plan to close U.S. schools if the virus were to spread in the U.S., Health and Human Services Secretary Alex Azar said “every option needs to be on the table."

-“It’s the perfect time for businesses, health care systems, universities and schools to look at their pandemic preparedness plans, dust them off, and make sure that they’re ready,” Trump said Wednesday at a White House news conference.
+“There is a whole continuum of mitigation steps that one can do in the event of an epidemic, an outbreak or eventually if there were ever a pandemic situation,” Azar said at a Friday news conference.
+“We call these different forms of social distancing.
+It can be indicated under certain circumstances that it might make sense to close a school or schools or take other measures like that.”

 School letters sent home from Florida to California this week sought to assure parents that, in most communities, the risk of exposure to the virus is still very low.
 Most suggested the same precautions used to combat the flu: Wash hands frequently, cover sneezes and coughs, and stay home if fever or other symptoms arise.

-Note: An earlier version of this story incorrectly attributed a CDC official's quote to President Donald Trump.